Compare Exchange Rates to Buy Indonesian Rupiah (IDR)

 Where to buy Indonesian rupiah in Australia?

-You can buy Indonesian rupiah (IDR) from lots of places in Australia that offers currency exchange.
+You can buy Indonesian rupiah (IDR) from lots of places in Australia that offer currency exchange.
 It is a very popular currency to exchange to Australian dollars.
 Places you can make cash transactions and buy Indonesian rupiah include online, in-store at money exchangers, banks, Australia Post and the airport.

 To find out exactly where you can buy Indonesian rupiah, you can use our handy city and suburb guides, just click on the links below: